haventura/artificial_intelligence_project/README.md

 The first step in using our app is to upload a `png`, `jpg` or `pdf` file to the file uploader located on the sidebar of the application (for `pdf`, only the first page will be rendered).
 After uploading a file, it will be rendered on your screen and you'll be able to freely draw rectangles encasing words, lines and paragraphs of text, or the whole file.

 After ecompasing text within a rectangle, the Streamlit app sends a request to the backend service that transcribe the content of that rectangles and returns the formatted text.
-That text is displayed on the right-hand side of the aplication and is colored according to the color of the rectangle used to select that text.
+That text is displayed on the right-hand side of the application and is colored according to the color of the rectangle used to select that text.
 Several transcriptions can be made on the same image by drawing multiple rectangles; each results will be added under the previous ones.

 After transcribing the desired text, a Download button enables the user to export the formatted text and download it as a text file, with each line in the file beeing the output of one transcription.
 The user can then upload another file and start a new transcription.

-The application also feature a History tab, acessible from the sidebar, from which the user can see previously transcribed files and their formatted textual content.
+The application also feature a History tab, accessible from the sidebar, from which the user can see previously transcribed files and their formatted textual content.

 ## Architecture